DecisionsDev/odm-container-samples/decisioncenter/webhooknotifier/README-DOCKER.md

 This readme explains how to run the webhook sample in Docker.

 Doing so, you do not need to have ODM installed.
-Instead we are relying on the 'ODM for developper' container image.
+Instead we are relying on the 'ODM for developer' container image.

 Before following the steps below, make sure you have built the images as explained in [README.md](README.md).